-I’m obsessed by Daffodils at the moment!
-They’re growing in my garden, along the lane running up to the house, and seem to be popping up everywhere I look.
+Daffodils are growing in my garden, along the lane running up to the house, and seem to be popping up everywhere I look.
 For me, these cheerful golden flowers tare a sure sign that Spring is truly here.
 I must be obsessed with Daffodils because Spring is definitely my favourite time of the year.

 Recently while researching natural colours that can be used in cold-process soapmaking I came across a reference to using Daffodils.
-Though the bulbs and sap of these lovely flowers are dangerous if ingested, compounds derived from the plant are sometimes found in beauty products including a body moisturiser from Nu Skin and a facial toner for dry skin made by Gatineau.
+Though the bulbs and sap of these lovely flowers are dangerous if ingested, compounds derived from the plant are sometimes found in beauty products.

 I’ve used several different natural ingredients to tint my soap yellow but I have to say that I’m really pleased by the buttery tone of this Daffodil soap recipe.
 It’s a natural golden colour that suits a citrusy scent such as Citronella or May Chang essential oil but could equally be paired with a fragrance oil if you’re not averse to using them.
 I’m sure there are also some gorgeous spring scented options that would perfectly suit this recipe including a ‘Daffodil’ scented one that I saw for sale online.
 You could even go the extra mile and pour your soap into daffodil inspired moulds!

 Daffodil Soap Recipe

 all measurements are based on weight, not volume

 110g / 3.9oz NaOH (Sodium Hydroxide)

 220g / 7.76oz Daffodil Infused Water – see method below

 15 Daffodil flowers – yellow flower parts only

 320g / 11.29oz Olive oil Pomace